xuhongzuo/couta/README.md

 ```
 python main.py --algo COUTA_wto_umc --data ASD
 ```
+use `script_effectiveness.sh` also produce detection results of ablated variants

 ### Others
 As for the sensitivity test (4.6), please adjust the parameters in the yaml file.
 As for the scalability test (4.7), the produced result files also contain execution time.

 ## Competing methods
 All of the anomaly detectors in our paper are implemented in Python.
 We list their publicly available implementations below.